renehorstmann/Pixelc/README.md

 gcc ../src/e/*.c ../src/p/*.c ../src/r/*.c ../src/u/*.c ../src/*.c -I../include/ $(sdl2-config --cflags --libs) -lSDL2_image -lSDL2_ttf -lglew32 -lopengl32 -lglu32 -DOPTION_GLEW -DOPTION_SDL -o pixelc
 ```

+## Author
+René Horstmann

+## Licence
+- The app and its assets are licenced under GPLv3, see LICENCE.
+- The [some](https://github.com/renehorstmann/some) framework is under MIT licence, see someLICENCE.
+- Have a look at [some_examples](https://github.com/renehorstmann/some_examples) for some shared modules, under the MIT licence